-12. Committees, Task Groups and Advisory Groups
+12. Committees, Task Groups, Steering Groups and Advisory Groups

 - a) The Board delegates specific responsibilities and activities to Committees in order to assist the Board in the enactment of its duties.
 The role of Committees is to fulfil their responsibilities and make recommendations to the Board as appropriate.
 The Committees are to assist the Board in the efficient discharge of its duties.
 The Committees do not take on the responsibilities of the Board; they ensure that the Board is adequately informed and supported so that the Board uses its time and energy most effectively. - b) Advisory Groups are created by the Board (or on recommendation of a Committee) to provide specialist advice on a technical or complex area of expertise.
-Task Groups are bodies that provide specific activity or task support to Committees and assist them in fulfilling their obligations to the Board. - c) One of the functions of the Board is to form and monitor any Committees and Advisory Groups established to provide advice on various areas in relation to the strategic direction and operations of the Company. - d) Without limiting the power of the Board to make such Committees as it desires, the Board has established the following Committees: - 1.
+Task Groups are bodies that provide specific activity or task support to Committees and assist them in fulfilling their obligations to the Board.
+Steering Groups may also be formed to assist the Executive in discharging its responsibility to exercise due care, diligence and skill in relation to key projects. - c) One of the functions of the Board is to form and monitor any Committees and Advisory Groups established to provide advice on various areas in relation to the strategic direction and operations of the Company. - d) Without limiting the power of the Board to make such Committees as it desires, the Board has established the following Committees: - 1.
 Audit and Risk Management Committee; - 2.
-Medical and Scientific Committee; - 3.
-People and Culture Committee; and - 4.
-Property Advisory Committee. - e) The composition, role and functions of the Committees are set out in their respective Charters (which are annexed to this Charter).
+People and Culture Committee; and - e) The composition, role and functions of the Committees are set out in their respective Charters (which are annexed to this Charter).
 All members of all Committees will be appointed by the Board.
 An allocated Director is required to sit as the Chair of each Committee. - f) The Board or a Committee may appoint to an Advisory Group such persons as it chooses.
 Advisory Groups act in accordance with direction or instruction from either the Board or the Committee that has established the Group. - g) The Board may from time to time create additional Committees and Advisory Groups to assist the Board in the discharge of its duties in managing the affairs of the Company.
 These Committees and Advisory Groups will be governed by the terms of this Charter.